integralsingapore/integralsingapore/src/pages/index.md

         default_value: Type your message here...
     background_image_size: cover
     form_id: 700SGD
-    title: Write to us
+    subtitle: Write to us
-    content: >
-      #### Get in touch with Integral Singapore to discover more about our work
-      and how you can support us.
+    title: Get in touch with Integral Singapore to discover more about our work and how you can support us.
+    content: >-
       The **700 SGD scholarship** (a spin-off from [Pick1Thing.com](http://pick1thing.com/))

       If you have picked 1 thing and you have an idea to do good but you need some money to make happen, you can apply for our 700 SGD scholarship.
 How many we give out each year depends on how many offerings of scholarships are raised.
 The requirements are easy: 1) you need to invest in a cause that makes the world better for people; and 2) you need to share back proof of how the money was used.

       If you have a great idea, don't be shy - write to us.
 You can also write to us if you want to offer a similar scholarship (via Integral Singapore or on your own blog/ site/ page/ setup).
+    padding_bottom: medium
+    type: form_section
+    title_align: center
+    background_image_position: center center
+    content_align: left
+  - form_position: bottom
+    form_layout: stacked
+    padding_top: medium
+    align_vert: top
+    form_width: fifty
+    enable_card: false
+    submit_label: Submit
+    background_image_repeat: no-repeat
+    has_border: false
+    background_color: secondary
+    form_fields:
+      - is_required: true
+        type: form_field
+        input_type: email
+        name: EMmail
+        label: Email
+    background_image_size: cover
+    form_id: subscribeForm
+    subtitle: Subscribe to our newsletter to make sure you don't miss anything.
+    title: Subscribe
     padding_bottom: medium
     type: form_section
     title_align: center